E. R. Stephenson: Killing of James Coyle

 Stephenson's preliminary hearing was held on August 24, 1921.
 His daughter testified by stating that he had often made threats against Coyle's life.
 Coyle's sister and housekeeper both testified by stating that there had been no raised voices or scuffling prior to the shooting, contradicting Stephenson's claim that he had fired in self-defense after the priest threatened and assaulted him.

 The trial started on October 17, 1921.
-The defense entered a dual plea of "not guilty and not guilty by reason of insanity", arguing that at the time of the murder, Stephenson was temporarily insane and he had acted in self-defense.
+The defense entered a dual plea of "not guilty and not guilty by reason of insanity", arguing that at the time of the killing, Stephenson was temporarily insane and he had acted in self-defense.
 The defense played on fears of racial miscegnation by trying to claim that Gussman was an African-American man, and made anti-Catholic arguments.
 His daughter Ruth was not called to testify as a witness during the trial.